animeshgoyal9/DSL_Kaggle_Competition/README.md

-# DSL_Kaggle_Competition
+# Predicting the Click Through Rate (CTR) for an AD Agency

-This was an in class Kaggle competition that I took part in.
+This competition was a part of an in class Kaggle Competition.

+Because of privacy issues, names of features were removed.